 The perfect credit score may be rare to achieve, but it’s not impossible.
 Before we jump straight into what it takes to get the perfect credit score, we should take a short moment to cover some basic background information.

 There are three major credit bureaus: Equifax, TransUnion, and Experian.
 Each of these credit bureaus uses the VantageScore modeling system for determining your score.
 However, each element has a different weight in determining your score.
-For example, although it will impact both scores, your percentage of credit used will have different impacts on your TransUnion score than on your Experian score.
+For example, although it will impact both scores, your percentage of credit used will have different impacts on your score in TransUnion than on Experian.

 The FICO score is the most commonly used credit scoring model used by lenders.
 It is not a credit bureau and does not store customer credit information.
 Rather, FICO uses all the information from your credit report, including scores from all three credit bureaus, to calculate your score.
 Monitoring your Equifax, TransUnion, and/or Experian credit scores will give you a good idea of where your FICO score will fall.